Pete Conrad on the Moon during the Apollo 12 mission.

 News story originally written on July 12, 1999

-Conrad was most famous for his quote used when he first landed on the Moon.
-During Apollo 11, Neil Armstrong said this famous phrase, "That's one small step for man, one giant leap for mankind."
-When he landed on the Moon during Apollo 12, the funny Conrad yelled, "Whoopie!
+Conrad is very famous for what he said when he first stepped onto the Moon.
+When Neil Armstrong landed on the Moon during Apollo 11, he said, "That's one small step for man, one giant leap for mankind."
+When Conrad landed, he said, "Whoopie!
 Man, that may have been a small one for Neil, but that's a long one for me."

 Shop Windows to the Universe Science Store!